(A) Director, Customs-Trade Partnership Against Terrorism (CTPAT) Program, U.S. Customs and Border Protection Headquarters, Washington DC.

 One of Mr. May’s most significant achievements was coordinating with the Canada Border Services Agency (CBSA) and European Union border authorities to harmonize their trusted trader programs with U.S. CTPAT.
 In 2006, Mr. May received the CBP ‘Commissioner’s Award’ for his contributions to the WCO SAFE Framework of Standards.
 He also received the World Customs Organization Award in 2006 and 2015 for similar contributions in advancing global supply chain security.

 Mr. May began his career as a U.S. Customs Inspector at the Port of Detroit, Michigan.
-He later served at ports of operation for nearly 20 years in Houston, Toronto, and Toledo, Ohio.
-Throughout his career, Mr. May has been involved in numerous facets of port operations in the land, air, and maritime environments; including pre-clearance, cargo security operations, Contraband Enforcement Teams (CET), firearms training, Anti- Terrorism Units, community outreach, and as an Instructor at the Federal Law Enforcement Training Center (FLETC) in Glynco, Georgia.
+He later served at ports of operation for nearly 20 years in Houston, Toronto and Toledo, Ohio.
+Throughout his career, Mr. May has been involved in numerous facets of port operations in the land, air, and maritime environments.
+This includes pre-clearance, cargo security operations, Contraband Enforcement Teams (CET), firearms training, Anti- Terrorism Units, community outreach, and as an Instructor at the Federal Law Enforcement Training Center (FLETC) in Glynco, Georgia.
 This diverse experience provides Mr. May with deep knowledge not only of U.S. CBP operations, but global customs processes, policies and procedures, and international relations.

 Prior to his time with CBP, Mr. May was a Correctional Officer for the State of Ohio.
 He has a Bachelor’s Degree of Arts in Criminal Justice from Baldwin-Wallace University and a Master’s in Business Management from New England College.